dmlebron/AndroidDialogAlert/README.md

 Android dialog alert
 ============

-This library is meant for ease of implementation.
+This library was created to be the simpleme meant for ease of implementation.
 Although some customization is provided.

 ## Getting started